Reviews of Mobile Suit Gundam (1979) and related work

 Side 6 is ostensibly neutral at the end of the One-Year War, because its treaty with the Federation has not come into force.
 This should prevent a Zeon attack on the colony, but in reality, Side 6 is co-operating with the Federation.
 A young boy (11?) with a romantic idea of war deliberately gets involved, and befriends a Zeon saboteur.
 It’s a learning experience.

 Yamaga knows how to walk the line between sheltered boyhood fantasy and devastating realism.
 Practically everything silly or stupid about this show is inherited from the franchise, while the original stuff is top notch, and some stupidity is filtered out.
-Al gets into a cockpit at one point but never rides a mecha.
-Good music—though some cues are dated—good action, fine character design, inconsistent but mostly good animation.
+Al gets into a cockpit at one point but never rides or pilots a mecha.

-The writing frequently shines even in easily recognized types of scenes, like the customs checkpoint in episode 2, where Captain Steiner (or is Hardy the surname?) demonstrates that he is the man for his job, even when his squad of well-played cold-blooded combat veterans isn’t fighting.
+The scenario feels a little bit like the early scenes of Schismatrix (1985).
+It’s greatly simplified, but the writing frequently shines even in easily recognized types of scenes, like the customs checkpoint in episode 2, where Captain Steiner (or is Hardy the surname?) demonstrates that he is the man for his job, even when his squad of well-played cold-blooded combat veterans isn’t fighting.

 The major villain—whose name is Killing—could have been left off screen, as are the authorities who endanger the colony by allowing the Federation base there.
 Probably the biggest plot hole is the way Bernie’s Zaku is left within running distance of an elementary school, with its reactor apparently in good working order: no police tape, no surveillance, no lock on the hatch, no hauling it off, not even periodic patrols.
 At least it is disarmed.

 Bernie’s speech at the end shows he’s an older Al who represents the target audience: He won’t grow up, but Al gets a chance to.
 It’s very much like Murakami’s thesis in Little Boy: The Arts of Japan’s Exploding Subculture (2005).
 The music is good, with some dated cues for extra nostalgia.
 The character design is fine, the animation less consistent.